arnolddevos/ceproc/latticework.md

 # Passing Parafacts

-An antecedent parafact whose predicate is not mentioned in the rule head is automatically passed to the derived fact.
-Parafacts with the same predicate are merged.
+An antecedent parafact whose lattice is not mentioned in the rule head is automatically passed to the derived fact.
+Parafacts with the same lattice are merged.

 A rule can suppress passing of parafacts for given parafact predicates.